-In the military, sharing a challenge coin is a huge sign of pride and camaraderie.
-However, a challenge coin can be far more than a simple memento.
+In the armed forces, exchanging a challenge coin signifies a significant level of pride and camaraderie.
+However, a challenge coin holds greater significance than a mere keepsake.

 What is a Coin Check?